Saudi Arabia’s shock win over Argentina reverberates beyond World Cup

 “This is a group that stands out for its unity,” he said later.
 “It’s time to be more united than ever, show that we are truly strong.
 This group has not gone through a situation like this for a long time.”

-He was of course referring to that 36-game unbeaten run but he could just as easily mean to how they still got to the final of 1990 despite that Cameroon defeat.
+He was of course referring to that 36-game unbeaten run but he could just as easily be referring to how they still got to the final of 1990 despite that Cameroon defeat.

 The greater note of concern in all of that, however, is this was a hugely underwhelming performance.
 While Argentina had put some good moments together when they thought they were cruising in the first half, they never looked fully convincing.
-Saudi Arabia had already seen gaps, that were mostly being punctured by their intense pressing.
+Saudi Arabia had already seen gaps, which were mostly being punctured by their intense pressing.

 It got to Argentina, and meant they couldn’t get back into rhythm.
 They barely produced anything in general play in the second half.
 There was little construction to their attack, the team increasingly looking to get it to Messi.
 He was almost instantly crowded out.